ni/install-systemlink-enterprise/release-notes/2024-10/README.md

 ## New Features and Behavior changes

 - Changes to privileges and roles
-    - "Routines" service role was added
+    - Added "Routines" service role.
     - Added "Routine Maintainer" role.
     - Added "Enable" and "Disable" privileges to routines.
     - Added "Cancel notebook execution" privilege.
 This privilege is not currently enforced.